LesPerras.com

 This is just a hypothesis.
 I think it's correct but I can't be sure.
 Also it's kind of hard to test.
 And different people will have different opinions.
 Anyway here goes: true power is invisible.

-If you can see it, it may be a kind of lower quality power, but it's not true power.
+This is becoming true for the office of the President of the United States.
+Everyone says the president of the United States is a very very powerful person, but This relates to what I explored in The Two Faces of Power: Why Self-Mastery Trumps External Control, where we delve into the two types of power.
 This is becoming true for the office of the President of the United States.
 Everyone says the president of the United States is a very very powerful person.
 That may be true, but they are also out in the open, targets, and there are distinct limits to that person's power.
 Invisible power on the other hand is more powerful I think.
 I like to think of it as force vs power.
 Force is something you can see, display, use and use up.
 Power is invisible, and the exertion of power is equally invisible.
 It is difficult to quantify.

 Let's take an example of a person who is calm and collected, shows few worries, and clearly proceeds through their day.
 For the neurotic or anxious person, our calm person might seem naturally gifted.
 That's their nature, they were born that way, and they're just lucky.
 That conclusion is probably far from the truth.
 The calm collected person has probably paid heavily to be calm and collected, but onlookers don't see that payment because it has been paid privately over many months and years.
 That is the power over oneself.